 Ranked in these QuestionsQuestion Ranking

-Headlights and taillights help with visibility on the road – not only for yourself, but also for others who may not otherwise see you coming.
+Headlights and taillights help with visibility on the road – not only for yourself but also for others who may not have otherwise seen you coming.

 Pro Dual wheel drive

 The motor is housed inside both of the back wheels.
 This gives the board much more power on inclines as well as stability while turning or shifting weight on the board.

 All accessories (chargers, batteries, wheels, remotes) are ready for purchase on the Inboard website and ship out within 2 weeks.

 The Inboard iOS app allows you to control your board with a smartphone, so there's no need to carry the remote around.
 There's an Android version as well, but it's still behind in terms of development.
 Currently, you can only use it for firmware updates.

 Pro Battery charges quickly

 A full charge takes about 90 minutes and lasts for 10 miles.
 This is good for those that commute less than 10 miles as they can charge quickly at work and still use the board by lunch.